ansible/community-docs/maintaining.rst

 Maintainers are interested in increasing a number of active long-term contributors for a collection they maintain.

+Put a note in your ``README`` that the project is actively accepting new contributors.

 Contributors are reviewers, issue or pull request authors, testers, maintainers, and all other people who help develop the project.

 Every regular contributor was once a newcomer.
 Make the first experience as positive as possible to encourage the new people coming back.